 Hello...earth to gardeners!

-Hello!
-Earth to gardeners, hold on a mo.
-Hard as it is not to just get out there and muck around... do yourself a favour and plan your home vegetable garden layout first.
+Hold on a mo.
+Hard as it is not to just get out there and muck around... do yourself a favour and plan first.

 For example, to feed a family of four all year round, you will need to plan a vegetable garden that is about 100 sq meters (1076 sq ft) of growing area, not including paths.

 And remember if you live in a cold climate, that will put the kybosh on growing all year round.
-So you may need to be planning a vegetable garden that is larger than normal and then make preserves.
+So you may need a veggie patch that is larger than normal and then make preserves.

-One of the best vegetable gardening planning tips you should follow is to take into account your climate.
+One of the best vegetable gardening planning tips you should follow is to consider your climate.
 Whether it's so hot your trowel melts, or so cold that you stub your toe on a clod of earth, climate can roughly be broken down into three basic categories... cold, temperate and tropical/sub-tropical.

 Obviously there are many shades of climate in these categories and only you can determine exactly what fits into the mix depending on where you live.
-Here's our useful sowing guides for specific information on what vegetables will do well in your area, which is a great help when deciding on your vegetable garden plans.
+Here are our useful sowing guide charts for specific information on what vegetables will do well in your area, which is a great help when plotting your plans.

 Once you've decided what to grow and where in your vegetable garden layout, here's a host of links to information on this website to help you further:

 Different plants have different needs so take that into consideration when planning your vegetable garden.

 Cold: Plants like broccoli, Brussels sprouts, cauliflower, turnips, onions and peas grow best at temperatures between 10-20C (50-70F).
 These plants prefer a cooler time of the year to grow and will usually tolerate frost.